 I’m not entirely sure what spurred this post to be written; usually I have them whirling around in my head for a few days but this morning I woke up early, turned the computer on and out it came.
-So here’s my A-Z (with the exception of x) of Twitter for teacher CPD, part encouragement to join twitter, part advice for newbies to twitter.
+So here’s my A-Z of Twitter for teacher CPD, part encouragement to join twitter, part advice for newbies to twitter.

 a – ask